-Christmas is the time of year that a lot of people look forward to.
+Christmas and Easter are times of year that a lot of people look forward to.

 It’s a chance to spend quality time with friends and family, relax, unwind and of course, there’s the gifts and food, too!

-Whilst here in the UK around 92% of the population will get involved with festive celebrations, it’s true that some people are simply not bothered by it at all.
-It’s also important to acknowledge that there are cultures and religions that don’t celebrate Christmas and there are those who are non-religious that choose not to celebrate, either.
+However, It’s important to acknowledge that there are cultures and religions that don’t celebrate Christmas, Easter (and other UK Christian celebrations) and there are those who are non-religious that choose not to celebrate, either.

-So, when it comes to having a multi-ethnic and multi-cultured workplace, how can you ensure inclusivity this Christmas and share the good times with your staff?
+So, when it comes to having a multi-ethnic and multi-cultured workplace, how can you ensure inclusivity and share the good times with your staff?

 GET TO KNOW YOUR WORKFORCE